-The DWP has a right to send somebody to your appeal to explain why they made their decision.
+The DWP has a right to have somebody at the appeal to explain why they made their decision.
 Don't worry about this though.
 If they do send someone, it will not be the person that made the original decision about your claim.